 The students, especially the university students, are one of the great victims of the economic crisis.
 In recent years, virtually all indicators of fees and scholarships in higher education have worsened.
-But to solve the new problems, new solutions have also emerged, such as online mini-loans from companies such as Credy.es , which can be used as university loans .
+But to solve the new problems, new solutions have also emerged, such as online mini-loans from companies such as Credy.es , which can be used as university College Loans .
 In this article we tell you some information about the current situation and what are the main funding aids in this level.

 Figures that reflect an increasingly hard picture for students